-In 2018, more than half of all stunted children under 5 lived in Asia and more than one third lived in Africa.
+In 2017, more than half of all stunted children under 5 lived in Asia and more than one third lived in Africa.

-In 2018, more than two thirds of all wasted children under 5 lived in Asia and more than one quarter lived in Africa.
+In 2017, almost half of all overweight children under 5 lived in Asia and one quarter lived in Africa.

-In 2018, almost half of all overweight children under 5 lived in Asia and one quarter lived in Africa.
+In 2017, more than two thirds of all wasted children under 5 lived in Asia and more than one quarter lived in Africa.

-In 7 sub-regions, at least one in every four children under 5 is stunted Percentage of stunted children under 5, by United Nations sub-region, 2018
+In 7 sub-regions, at least one in every four children under 5 is stunted

+Percentage of stunted children under 5, by United Nations sub-region, 2017